Mikkel0312/Master-thesis/README.md

 # Master-thesis
 Code for my Master's thesis: "Using route length approximations to solve the Covering Tour Problem".

-In my Master's thesis i solved the Covering Tour Problem using 4 different heuristic solution methods:
+In my Master's thesis I solved the Covering Tour Problem using 4 different heuristic solution methods:
 1. A Cost-allocation method
 2. An "Online"/"Offline" regression method
 3. A mathematical program with different TSP route length approximations as the objective function